our mission

 Local food travels shorter distances, which requires less fossil fuel, carbon emissions, and has less environmental impact.
 In addition, we enrich our local economy and residents.

-All orders are individually packaged in waxed paper (compostable) and tin tie paper bags with a biodegradable liner (commercially compostable).
+All orders are individually packaged in "waxed" paper (compostable/recyclable) and tin tie paper bags with a biodegradable liner (commercially compostable).

 Orders can be picked up at partnering businesses in the following locations (info sent to customer once order is placed):